On the Pinned Distances Problem in Positive Characteristic: Preliminaries

 For $x,y\in \F^2$, we write $x\sim_\ell y$ to mean that $x$ is axially symmetric to $y$, relative to the (non-isotropic) line $\ell$.

-The composition of two axial symmetries, relative to distinct lines $\ell$ and $\ell'$, as in the Euclidean case, is generally a rotation around the axes intersection point, by twice the angle between the lines.
+The composition of two axial symmetries, relative to distinct lines $\ell$ and $\ell'$, is generally a rotation around the axes intersection point, by twice the angle between the lines.
+This is the same as in the Euclidean setting.
 If the lines are parallel, it is a translation in the normal direction (note that $\ell,\ell'$ are non-isotropic lines).

 In the sequel, for convenience of working within the group structure of $\SF$, rather than its other coset, we map the set of all axial symmetries into the group $\SF$.
 We map an axial symmetry to $\SF$ by composing it with the fixed axial symmetry $\rho$ relative to a non-isotropic line $\ell_\tau$.
 The image of the set of axial symmetries under this mapping is the set of rotations around all points on $\ell_\tau$, which we denote by $R_\tau$.